dominodatalab/lama_sft_model_sentry/README.md

 The main challenge is finding shared storage between Workspace/Jobs in Domino and Model API.
 This is tackled by using [Domsed](https://github.com/cerebrotech/domsed) to use the NFS mount used for Domino Datasets.

-The mount is unique to each project in Domino and is mounted a follows in the Domino workloads and Model API
+The mount is unique to each project in Domino and is mounted as follows in the Domino workloads and Model API

 ```shell
 /artifacts/mlflow/{DOMINO_PROJECT_ID}